All Episodes

 This actually can be very, very dangerous when there are wars.

-So there was an illusion saying that the Chinese didn't have the Chinese don't have intention to expand their power to have power projections outside of their territory.
+So there was an illusion saying that the Chinese didn't have, Chinese don't have intention to expand their power to have power projections outside of their territory.

-And usually this kind of assertion has been, it's backed up.
+And usually this kind of assertion has been, is backed up by looking at the Chinese Empire.

-Second, more importantly, the totalitarian regime of China is not Chinese, not traditional Chinese empire.
+Second, more importantly, the totalitarian regime of China is not Chinese, not a traditional Chinese empire.

 This is a totalitarian regime.